 Course overview: The purpose of this course is to explore methods in field ornithology used to ask questions of avian biology, ecology, and behavior.
 Students will learn various techniques such as how to identify birds by sight and sound, mist net and band birds, safe handling practices, point counts, line transects, keeping a field notebook, taking behavioral observations of wild birds, and working with data.
+This course builds off of material covered in BIOL3950 (Ornithology), but focuses specifically on survey techniques, field methodology, and analyses used in current ornithology research.

-BIOL 4000 student learning objectives:
+BIOL 6000 student learning objectives:

 - 1. Identify migratory and resident birds of the southeastern USA by sight and sound. - 2.
 Learn and practice a variety of methodologies used to study birds including mist netting and banding, census tracking, nest monitoring, and behavioral observations. - 3.
 Keep a detailed field notebook. - 4.
-Develop and test a hypothesis through an independent project, observe birds in the wild, collect and analysis data, and present findings in a presentation.
+Develop and test a hypothesis through an independent project, observe birds in the wild, collect and analysis data, and present findings in a presentation. - 5.
+Graduate students will present a guest lecture based on a topic approved by Dr. Grabarczyk and their major advisor.